 4.When did Amazon start Project Kuiper?

 Amazon began research and development on Project Kuiper in 2018.
 In July 2020, the U.S. Federal Communications Commission (FCC) granted Amazon a license to deploy and operate Project Kuiper satellites.

 5.When will Project Kuiper service be available?

 Project Kuiper is a long-term initiative.
 Our FCC license requires that we deploy and operate at least half of our satellite constellation by July 2026.
-We’re preparing to launch our first two prototype satellites in mid 2023, and we expect to provide service to the earliest Project Kuiper customers by the end of 2024.
+We launched our first two prototype satellites on October 6, 2023, and we expect to provide service to the earliest Project Kuiper customers by the end of 2024.